ed-kung/CSUN-Econ-433/labs/lab07/README.md

         # Run a regression of LOGWAGE on FEMALE, LOGHRS, IND
         # Store the results in r3
-        r3 <- felm(LOGWAGE ~ FEMALE + LOGHRS | IND, data=df)
+        r3 <- felm(LOGWAGE ~ FEMALE + LOGHRS | IND, data=df, weights=df$PERWT)

 This line of code estimates a linear model, telling R that `IND` is a factor variable because it comes after the pipe |.
 When you include a factor variable in the regression, you estimate the following model:

 $$\ln Y_i = \beta_0 + \beta_1 FEMALE_i + \beta_2 \ln HOURS_i + \beta_3 (INDUSTRY_i==1) + \beta_4 (INDUSTRY_i==2) + \ldots + \epsilon_i$$

 That is, a separate coefficient is estimated for each possible value of the industry, excluding a base level.
-The coefficients estimate how much each industry contributes to the outcome, over and above the base value.
-This type of encoding for a factor variable is known as "dummy variable encoding" or "one hot encoding".
+The base level is chosen automatically by R. The coefficients estimate how much each industry contributes to the outcome, over and above the base level.
+When a separate effect is estimated for each possible value of a variable, we call these "fixed effects".
+Adding fixed effects to a model is also sometimes known as "dummy variable encoding" or "one hot encoding".

 If you type `summary(r3)` in the console, you will get this result: